Gluten Free Flour

 I actually used to use more of a variety and try out different types of gluten free flour like quinoa, sorghum, millet, teff, almond, coconut flours etc. I have pretty much completely switched to two flour mixes that work so well many don’t usually realize what I have made is gluten free.

-I have of course remained these to “Gluten Free All Purpose Flour” and “Gluten Free Pastry Flour”
+I have of course renamed these to “Gluten Free All Purpose Flour” and “Gluten Free Pastry Flour”

 Several notes about these mixes.
 They are measured by weight.
 The recipe makes 10 cups of flour.
 You can use these as a 1:1 substitute in regular recipes.